shyamkuntal/Personal-Details/README.md

 ### About My Next Project:

 -ToDo list where you can save your Notes at Cloud in JsonPowerdbb.
+-This is a React based project where in backend i use the best fast and Efficient database JsonPowerdb.

 ![My Next Project](https://github.com/shyamkuntal/Personal-Details/blob/main/TodoList.jpg)